- Grade Level:

 AssessmentThe student participated in the activity: the student has made a list of species he/she identified on the field trip using the field guide

-Park ConnectionsThe Natchez Trace Parkway contains many different wetlands, including The National Scenic Trail.
+Park ConnectionsThe Natchez Trace Parkway contains many different wetlands, including parts of the Natchez Trace National Scenic Trail.
 Many different plant and animal species are located in these wetlands.

 Use wetlands as an example of an ecological niche, and describe community interactions within a wetland.
 Discuss how a wetland is an ecosystem and the energy flow it facilitates.